prankard/gaggiuino_front_panel/Readme.md

 These buttons I suggested don't carry high voltage **SO DO NOT RUN HIGH VOLTAGE POWER THROUGH THEM** thanks!

-I'm using a Sonoff Mini as a power switch to control the mains, and have a low power momentary switch to turn on/off the gaggia classic. **Be careful of the amps the power wifi switch can support in your region, I'm on 240v here so lower amps than in USA**
+I'm using a Sonoff Mini as a power switch to control the mains, and have a low power momentary switch to turn on/off the gaggia classic. **Be careful of the amps the power wifi switch can support in your region, I'm on 240v here so lower amps than in USA**.
+Perhaps a Shelly 16A would be a better choice for USA, but please do your research, I'm not an electrician.